-Domestic violence is not limited just to person to person crimes.
+Domestic violence is not limited just to crimes against a person.
 Criminal actions such as destruction of property or violence toward animals as a means to control, coerce, punish, or intimidate the victim are also classified as acts of domestic violence.

 While most perpetrators more than likely suffered from abuse themselves, anyone can be an abuser.
 No matter one’s economic status, culture, gender, or religion; domestic violence is prevalent everywhere.
 Domestic violence may present itself in many different forms such as psychological trauma, emotional and verbal abuse as well as physical violence, and sexual assault.
 The occurrence, severity, and type of abuse may drastically vary; but overall, the violator is seeking control and uses force to maintain power in the situation.

 Technically, domestic violence is not a criminal charge; it is, however, a sentencing enhancement.
 Other charges, such as disturbance of the peace, harassment, assault, and battery, must first be made, then the sentencing enhancement of domestic violence can be added.